brlcad/realsense/README.md

 # realsense

-A general collection of demonstration utilities that work with the Intel RealSense sensor
+This is a general collection of demonstration utilities that work with the Intel RealSense sensor.